cambiotraining/sars-cov-2-genomics/05-lineage_assignment.md

 pangolin --outdir directory/of/your/choice path/to/your/sequences.fasta
 ```

-This will generate a "comma-separated values" (CSV) file called `lineage_report.csv` in the output directory we specify.
+This will generate a "comma-separated values" (CSV) file called `lineage_report.csv` in the output directory that we specify.
 The file will contain information about the lineage assignment analysis from _Pangolin_, including WHO variants of concern identified using the _Scorpio_ software.
+A detailed explanation of the columns of this file is given in the [Pangolin documentation page](https://cov-lineages.org/resources/pangolin/output.html).

+One thing to note is that first _Pangolin_ will check if the sequence is identical to a representative sequence of a lineage (a representative sequence is one that is used to train the models that assign sequences to lineages).
+If it is, then `pangoline` doesn't run the lineage assignment step with _pangoLearn_/_Usher_ nor the variant classification with _Scorpio_.
+In these cases, the sequence will have the note "Assigned from designation hash" in the output CSV report file.

 :::exercise